danse-inelastic/pyre/docs/pyreLibraries.rst

 .. inheritance-diagram:: pyre.db.Table
    :parts: 1

-The entity which does the insertions is the DBManager, which can be connected to either the Postgre bindings Psycopg (or Psycopg2), or to the SQLite bindings:
+The entity which does the insertions is the DBManager, which can be connected to either the Postgres bindings Psycopg (or Psycopg2), or to the SQLite bindings:

 .. inheritance-diagram:: pyre.db.Psycopg2 pyre.db.Psycopg pyre.db.SQLite
    :parts: 1